Anglican Diocese of Ballarat: Cathedral

 William Thomson Manifold (1861-1922), a pastoralist from Purrumbete near Camperdown, was a generous benefactor to the Anglican diocese.
 He was educated at Geelong Church of England Grammar School and Jesus College, Cambridge.
 He supported Anglican and local institutions, making considerable donations, often with his brothers.
 The Church of England cathedral and chapter house in Ballarat, Queen's College and Ballarat Grammar School benefited from their generosity.
 Manifold was vicar's warden of St Paul's, Camperdown, a member of the synod and of the bishop's council.

 As time passed, improvements were made to the pro-cathedral, each improvement making the dream of the great cathedral recede even further.
-In 1923 Bishop Maxwell Maxwell-Gumbleton decided that Christ Church should be remodeled to conform as far as its design would allow, as a cathedral church.
+In 1923 Bishop Maxwell Maxwell-Gumbleton decided that Christ Church should be remodelled to conform as far as its design would allow, as a cathedral church.
 The chancel was extended into the nave, and its floor raised.
 Screens were placed across the transept arches and a throne of blackwood was placed on the south side of the chancel.
 In 1929 a new organ was installed.

 At the end of the 1930s the church was further improved by the erection of a reredos and paneling to the east.
 A gift from the Friends of Canterbury Cathedral came in 1935, when a stone replica of an 8th-century cross from the cathedral was presented to Ballarat and set into the arch (left hand side) near the altar.
 The Friends of Canterbury Cathedral made similar gifts to all the other cathedrals in Australia.

 In 1972, the front porch was added, and the baptistery moved to the west end of the nave.
 A major development came in 1989 when the diocesan centre was added, the architect being John Vernon.
 In 1993 the choir and organ gallery was added.
 In 2004 a new pipe organ was installed.

 In the 1980s, the diocese sold the old cathedral site (the chapter house) and it was used as a disco, called Hot Gossip, for about a decade from June 1988.
 It was later called The Chapel Nightclub.
 In 2007, the old chapter house became a residential apartment.

 The history of Ballarat diocese was written by John Spooner.
 Entitled The Golden See, it was published in 1989 and covers the period from the beginning of the colony of Victoria in 1834 until 1975.

+On 13 November 2025 a local man entered the church with a jerry can and set fire to part of the church, destroying the altar, a lectern and antique furniture.
+The multiple fires were quickly extinguished by church staff.
+Police estimated the damage to be around $75,000.